Time: 11:00 AM EST Place: Your Home Attire: Festive/Comfortable/Pants Optional

 Together, we will activate the intersectional, cross-cultural love that La MaMa’s global community shares through art, and imagine a world that is more open and loving.

-Performances by Philip Glass, Bobbi Jene Smith, Joshua William Gelb + Katie Rose McLaughlin, Don Aroji and more!
+Performances by Philip Glass, Bobbi Jene Smith, Joshua William Gelb + Katie Rose McLaughlin, Aroji Otieno and more!

 Love Gala Sponsorships start at $2,000 and include Zoom link to the Gala and Brunch for 2 people delivered to your home (NYC addresses only), or join your friends in your own Zoom Room for $5,000 and up.